galliot-us/smart-social-distancing/README.md

 You should have [Docker](https://docs.docker.com/get-docker/) on your device.

 Optionally, you can install [docker-compose](https://docs.docker.com/compose) to build and run the processor containers easily.
-**In some edge devices, such as Coral or Jetson Nano, the [official installation documentation](https://docs.docker.com/compose/install/) can fail because there isn't in the repository an already build image for that device architecture  .
-If this is the case, we recommend installing docker-compose using the [pip](https://pypi.org/project/docker-compose/)**
+**In some edge devices, such as Coral or Jetson Nano, the [official installation guide](https://docs.docker.com/compose/install/) can fail because there isn't in the repository an already build image for that device architecture.
+If this is the case, we recommend installing docker-compose using [pip](https://pypi.org/project/docker-compose/)**

 #### Download a sample video (Optional)